 When families get together for extended periods of time, there’s always the opportunity for tension.
 Whether it is something that happened in the past or someone has a few too many drinks and says something controversial – or the hot topic this year – politics comes up, try not to let it get under your skin.
 If it does, take a break and step away.

 Don’t let the busyness of the season get to you.
+If you need a break, get out and enjoy the many activities that The Meadows and the town of Castle Rock have to offer.
 I hope these holiday stress tips help you have a relaxed and less stressful holiday season.